BM-AI-solutions/decision-points/readme.md

 | ...other integrations   |   optional        |       optional        | See `.env.example` for more                         |

 - See `backend/.env.example` for a complete, annotated template.

+### Google Cloud Datastore & Credentials

+- **Hosted/SaaS Mode (`BILLING_REQUIRED=true`):**
+  Google Cloud Datastore and credentials are required for user/session data.
+You must provide Google Cloud credentials as described in `DEPLOYMENT.md`.

+- **Local/Self-Hosted Mode (`BILLING_REQUIRED=false`):**
+  The backend uses a local in-memory database for user/session data. **No Google Cloud SDK, Datastore, or credentials are required** for local development or Docker Compose.
+You can run the backend and frontend locally without any Google Cloud setup.

 ### BILLING_REQUIRED